‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 — The Good Ariana (@AriaWinchester8) January 16, 2017

 This isn’t the first time Eliot Ness has appeared on TV screens.
-In fact, this is technically another Supernatural reunion, as the character was portrayed in Season 7, according to Yahoo!
-News.
+In fact, this is technically another Supernatural reunion, as the character was portrayed in Season 7, according to Yahoo TV.
 While played by X-Files actor Nicholas Lea in the Supernatural episode, Kripke said that he instantly thought of Collins for the role in Timeless.

 Timeless casting news–I'd rather Nick Lea got that role, nice synchronicity w/ him playing Ness on Supernatural. & I <3 seeing him working!